jnozzi/cocoadev.com/markdown/ListAllDeclaredTypeIdentifiers.md

-Here is a quick tool that uses an undocumented API call to list all declared General/UniformTypeIdentifier<nowiki/>s.
-It could easily be rewritten to use General/CoreFoundation instead of Objective-C, but I'm too lazy to do it.
-Feel free to do it for me and post it here. --General/WAHa
+Here is a quick tool that uses an undocumented API call to list all declared UniformTypeIdentifier<nowiki/>s.
+It could easily be rewritten to use CoreFoundation instead of Objective-C, but I'm too lazy to do it.
+Feel free to do it for me and post it here. --WAHa

 #include <Foundation/Foundation.h>

-General/NSArray *_UTCopyDeclaredTypeIdentifiers();
+NSArray *_UTCopyDeclaredTypeIdentifiers();

 int main()
 {
-	General/NSAutoreleasePool *pool=General/[[NSAutoreleasePool alloc] init];
+	NSAutoreleasePool *pool=[[NSAutoreleasePool alloc] init];
-	General/NSArray *types=_UTCopyDeclaredTypeIdentifiers();
+	NSArray *types=_UTCopyDeclaredTypeIdentifiers();
 	int i;

 	for(i=0;i<[types count];i++)
 	{
-		printf("%s\n",General/types objectAtIndex:i] UTF8String]);
+		printf("%s\n",types objectAtIndex:i] UTF8String]);
 	}

 	return 0;